cgstevens/FileProcessor/README.md

 Then hopefully this will show you how to create powerful concurrent & distributed applications using Akka.Net and SignalR.

+# How to get this running
-To get the solution running follow these step.
+To get the solution running follow these step to see the action!

 1. Install the database - Run the database script Database\BuildAllDatabaseThings.sql.
-   	This will setup 2 tables and 2 stored procedues.
+   	This will setup the following tables and stored procedures.

 	**Tables**

 		dbo.Location - Contains a location (this is just an example and could be anything from a state or a region) dbo.FileSetting - Contains the settings about what folder should be monitored.

-	**Store Procedues**
+	**Store Procedures**

 		dbo.spLocationsWithFileSettings_Get - Gets all the Location and FileSettings. dbo.spLongRunningProcess_ProcessAllThingsMagically - Is used to fake like there is a long running process